stelligent/sagemaker-pipeline/README.md

   (TO BE CREATED)

-###  Components details
+###  Components Details
-  - **AWS CloudFormation** – This solution uses the CloudFormation Template language, in either YAML or JSON, to create each resource.
+  - [**AWS CloudFormation**](https://aws.amazon.com/cloudformation/) – This solution uses the CloudFormation Template language, in either YAML or JSON, to create each resource.
-  - **AWS CodeBuild** – This solution uses CodeBuild to build the source code from GitHub
+  - [**AWS CodeBuild**](https://aws.amazon.com/codebuild/) – This solution uses CodeBuild to build the source code from GitHub
-  - **AWS CodePipeline** – CodePipeline has various stages defined in CloudFormation which step through which actions must be taken in which order to go from source code to creation of the production endpoint.
+  - [**AWS CodePipeline**](https://aws.amazon.com/codepipeline/) – CodePipeline has various stages defined in CloudFormation which step through which actions must be taken in which order to go from source code to creation of the production endpoint.
-  - **AWS EC2** – EC2 Instances are created in order to train the model as well as host the model to be accessed via and endpoint.
+  - [**AWS EC2**](https://aws.amazon.com/ec2/) – EC2 Instances are created in order to train the model as well as host the model to be accessed via and endpoint.
-  - **AWS SageMaker** – This solution uses SageMaker to train the model to be used and host the model at an endpoint, where it can be accessed via HTTP/HTTPS requests
+  - [**AWS SageMaker**](https://aws.amazon.com/sagemaker/) – This solution uses SageMaker to train the model to be used and host the model at an endpoint, where it can be accessed via HTTP/HTTPS requests
-  - **AWS IAM** – Separate Identity and Access Management (IAM) Roles are created for the pipeline, CodeBuild, and CloudFormation.
+  - [**AWS IAM**](https://aws.amazon.com/iam/) – Separate Identity and Access Management (IAM) Roles are created for the pipeline, CodeBuild, and CloudFormation.
-  - **AWS SNS** – This solution uses a Simple Notification Service (SNS) Topic in order to approve movement into production after testing.
+  - [**AWS SNS**](https://aws.amazon.com/sns/) – This solution uses a Simple Notification Service (SNS) Topic in order to approve movement into production after testing.
-  - **AWS S3** – Artifacts created throughout the pipeline as well as the data for the model is stored in an Simple Storage Service (S3) Bucket.
+  - [**AWS S3**](https://aws.amazon.com/s3/) – Artifacts created throughout the pipeline as well as the data for the model is stored in an Simple Storage Service (S3) Bucket.

 ## CloudFormation Templates resources
   - **AWS CloudFormation** – `AWS::CloudFormation::Interface` sets parameter group metadata.
   - **AWS CodeBuild** – `AWS::CodeBuild::Project` uploads the project source code stored in GitHub to an S3 bucket.
   - **AWS CodePipeline** – `AWS::CodePipeline::Pipeline` – Easiest to create the Pipeline in the AWS Console, then use the get-pipeline CLI command to get the configuration in JSON to be placed into the CloudFormation Template.
-  - **AWS EC2** – (instance type specified in `AWS::SageMaker::EndpointConfig`)
+  - **AWS EC2** – Instance type specified in `AWS::SageMaker::EndpointConfig`
   - **AWS SageMaker** – `AWS::SageMaker::Model` – here the algorithm to be used by SageMaker is specified, as well as the source code to be submitted to once the model has been created;

     `AWS::SageMaker::Endpoint` – this is the endpoint from which you can make requests;

     `AWS::SageMaker::EndpointConfig` – here we specify key configurations for the endpoint, including the type of EC2 instance used, and can specify if we would like multiple endpoint models, e.g. for A-B testing, and similarly how much/what traffic we will direct to this endpoint.
   - **AWS IAM** – `AWS::IAM::Role` – Make sure to specify only the necessary permissions for each role.
   - **AWS SNS** – `AWS::SNS::Topic` – sends a confirmation to the email specified as a parameter.